-Over the summer months, members of the project team have met with young people, support workers and mentors from the Bristol-based organisation 1625 Independent People* to discuss the development of the East Street Mews project.
+Throughout the development of the East Street Mews project, our project team have met with young people and team members from the fabulous Bristol-based organisation 1625 Independent People* to discuss the development of the scheme.

-The aim of the East Street Mews project is to provide quality housing for homeless young people: a stepping-stone to independent living.
-Through participation in 1625IP’s regular Youth Forum, the team has captured valuable insight from young people who have experienced homelessness which will, in turn, help us respond to the needs of future residents.
+By participating in 1625IP’s regular Youth Forum, we have captured valuable insight from young people who have experienced homelessness which will, in turn, help us respond to the needs of future residents.

-With conversations centred around what provides ‘a sense of home’, we have sought input on the apartment design, decor and the future management of the property.
+With conversations centred around what works to create a sense of home and independence (and what really doesn’t), we have sought input on the apartment design, decor and the future management of the property.

 We look forward to welcoming the people involved in these discussions to the completed building to see where their ideas have been incorporated into the scheme.